Sadzurami/games-activation-clients-app/readme.md

 #### `2FA auth`

-Only when you import accounts from the farm.
+Only when you import accounts from the farms.

 #### `Checking the game's existence`